 Significant difference exists between personnel management and human resource management in terms of scope, approach, and application.

 Human Resource Management is broader in scope than Personnel Management.

-The scope of personnel management include functional activities such as manpower planning, recruitment, job analysis, job evaluation, payroll administration, performance appraisals, labor law compliance, training administration, and related tasks.
-Human resources management includes all these activities plus organizational developmental activities such as leadership, motivation, developing organizational culture, communication of shared values, and the like.
+The scope of personnel management includes functional activities such as manpower planning, recruitment, job analysis, job evaluation, payroll administration, performance appraisals, labor law compliance, training administration, and related tasks.
+Human resources management includes all these activities plus organizational developmental activities such as leadership, motivation, developing organizational culture, communication of shared values, and so forth.

-The human resource management approach remains integrated to the company’s core strategy and vision, and seek to optimize the use of human resource for the fulfillment of organizational goals.
+The human resource management approach remains integrated to the company’s core strategy and vision.
+It seeks to optimize the use of human resources for the fulfillment of organizational goals.
 This strategic and philosophical context of human resource management makes it more purposeful, relevant, and more effective compared to the personnel management approach.

 Difference in Approach

 The personnel management approach tends to attach much importance to norms, customs and established practices, whereas the human resource approach gives importance to values and mission.

 The personnel management approach also concerns itself with establishing rules, policies, procedures, and contracts, and strives to monitor and enforce compliance to such regulations, with careful delineation of written contract.
 The human resource management approach remains impatient with rules and regulations.
 HR managers tend to relax rules based on business needs and exigencies, and aim to go by the spirit of the contract rather than the letter of the contract.

 An illustration of this difference in approach lies in the treatment of employee motivation.
 The personnel management approach holds employee satisfaction as the key to keeping employees motivated, and institutes compensation, bonuses, rewards, and work simplification initiatives as possible motivators.
 The human resource philosophy holds improved performance as the driver of employee satisfaction, and devises strategies such as work challenges, team work, and creativity to improve motivation.